By Ulf Laessing and Yara Bayoumy

 As border fighting between Sudan and South Sudan has threatened to turn into all-out war over the past three weeks, much of the attention has focused on the countries' unresolved disputes over oil revenues.

-But the crisis has also shone a light on the plight of the hundreds of thousands of people who found themselves on the wrong side of the border at independence and are now treated as foreigners.
+But the crisis has also shone a light on the plight of the of hundreds of thousands of people who found themselves on the wrong side of the border at independence and are now treated as foreigners.

 In Juba, the capital of South Sudan, thousands of Sudanese citizens also face a new government that has declared them expatriates, though it has not yet imposed any new rules for residency papers.